DaffaAdityaCS/27_days_code/README.md

 # 365_days_challenge
-i will make a project for every day for 365 days
+i will make a project every day for 365 days